congdang-agilityio/hadoop-hive-installing/README.md

 *Once the script is finished then Hadoop be ON and Hive is ready for using*

+For testing, you can access on browser
+*Modify hosts file on your local*
+        ip-of-hadoop-machine  myhadoop

-For testing, you can access on browser http://localhost:50070 to see the NameNode status http://localhost:50030 to see the MapReduce status.
+http://myhadoop:50070 to see the NameNode status http://myhadoop:50030 to see the MapReduce status.

 Using Hive
 ==========